This page explains how to configure Domain Mapping System on a local WordPress site with your localhost configuration settings.

 1. Press Start and find Notepad.
 Right-click to Run as administrator.

-2. Once in Notepad, go to File -> Open.
-Navigate to C:\Windows\System32\Drivers\etc and make sure to select All Files to open/edit the hosts file.
+1. Once in Notepad, go to File -> Open.
+Navigate to C:\Windows\System32\Drivers\etc and make sure to select All Files and open/edit the hosts file.